brucedkyle/architectures/docs/sustainableenterprise/sustainableenterprise.md

 The data needed to combine sustainability into an organization are already in existing systems.
 But those data need to be organized and presented in ways that help you make informed decisions through the lens of sustainability.
 And once decisions are made, the steps to be taken can be automated to provide consistant, measurable actions.

 In the end, your organization can demonstrate its commitments to sustainability, while improving the bottom line.

+A  global IBM Institute for Business Value (IBV) study, [The ESG ultimatum: Profit or perish](https://ibm.co/esg-ultimatum), of executives and consumers reveals that while an increased focus on environmental sustainability remains a top priority for consumers and business executives, inadequate data is a key challenge for both groups when it comes to achieving personal and corporate Environmental, Social and Governance (ESG) goals.

+According to the study, companies are investing in ESG and see it as good for business

+- 76% of surveyed executives say ESG is central to their business strategy.
+- Almost 3 in 4 surveyed executives (72%) view ESG as a revenue enabler rather than cost center, suggesting that contrary to popular opinion, ESG and profitability are not at odds.
+- 76% of executive respondents agree or strongly agree that their organization focuses on achieving ESG outcomes, not just reporting requirements.

 ### Challenges / Business Drivers